mccright/rand-notes/Add-Color-to-Batch-File.md

 # Using Color In Batch/CMD files

 I still use batch/cmd files to help myself and others speed up repetitive tasks on Windows endpoints.
-Yes, I understand that PowerShell, Python, and more exist, but I can code up many tasks with a batch file much faster than with other languages.
+Yes, I understand that PowerShell, Python, and more exist, but I can code up many simple tasks with a batch file much faster than with other languages.
 If there is an important driver for one of those more powerfull languages, I use them, but economy drives to batch for a range of repetitive activities.

 There are use cases where employing color can help users better understand any given utility's output.